416 E. Walnut Street Brownstown, IN 47220 Ph: 812-358-5180

 Older youth are enrolled in our Independent Living program where they learn the life skills necessary for success on their own.
 Older children are assisted in obtaining employment sometimes with the aid of outside services such as DSI or Workforce One.
 Many of our older residents enroll in the Collaborative Care program and may receive additional Independent Living services from outside providers.
 Most of the programming for independent living takes place away from the home where the boys gain experience and knowledge in the community.
 They are taken to the various community resources and are given a tour and explanation of how the various services and systems work.
 Guest speakers are brought in on a regular basis.
 We strive to coordinate the various facets of the transition to independence so the boys become successful young men with minimal setback and steady progress on their journey away from public reliance.

-We love animals at the home, and the staff often bring their own dogs to the home.
+We love animals here and often staff bring their own dogs.